Born2Root/Fast-Font/README.md

 Or use it as the default font in your browser:

 ![Example.com with new sans-serif font](https://github.com/Born2Root/Fast-Font/blob/main/docs/browser.jpg)

+### Use in the Browser on random Websites

+Thank you @P4Steve who submitted a solution to use FastFont on Websites using your Browser.
+You can use universal browser addons like Tampermonkey that also works on mobile Browsers.
+Just install Tampermonkey to your browser and load the config file, that you can find the repo [AnyDeviceFastSerifBrowse.user.js](https://github.com/Born2Root/Fast-Font/blob/main/AnyDeviceFastSerifBrowse.user.js)
+Still you can expect some glitching, but in general it should work.
+On Firefox you can scale using text-only to reduce glitches.

 ### Use on Kobo eReader